 Road safety is a major concern in India.
 Reckless taxi and motorcycle drivers account for many accidents, while bus and train accidents are also fairly common.
 Pickpockets also target passengers on public transport, so expats should keep a close eye on their belongings

 Food safety in India

 Poor hygiene standards and disease are also concerns for expats in India.
-To avoid digestive issues, be cautious about having food from roadside vendors and tap water, especially in smaller towns and rural areas.
+To avoid digestive issues, expats should be cautious about consuming food from roadside vendors and avoid drinking tap water, especially in smaller towns and rural areas.